 AI is a field of computer science that aims to create intelligent machines or systems that can perform tasks that typically require human intelligence.

-Generative AI is a subfield of AI focused on creating systems capable of generating new content, such as images, text, music, or video.
 This includes emerging technologies like text to video AI and other innovations further expanding the creative horizons of AI.

 What are some examples of generative AI models?